7 Things To Think About When Investing

 Before you start to invest, make sure you first set aside enough money for an emergency fund – cash savings that enable you to stay afloat in emergency situations, such as sudden job loss, an accident or illness, or in case you need to incur an unexpected expense, such as if your fridge breaks down at home.

-A typical emergency fund should be equivalent to 6 to 12 months of your monthly expenses, depending on your financial stability.
+One of the best investment advice to take note of is to ensure you have saved 6 to 12 months of your monthly expenses, depending on your financial stability.

-Maintaining an emergency fund prevents you from having to liquidate your investments at an importune time or go into debt.
+Especially for beginners, maintaining an emergency fund prevents you from having to liquidate your investments at an inopportune time or go into debt.
 You should therefore build up an emergency fund before you begin investing.
 If ever you do have to dip into your emergency fund, make it a priority to top it back up before continuing to invest.

 While you’re investing

 Often, while one type of investment asset may do very well, another type may do badly or only yield average returns.
 So resist the urge to over-commit to a single instrument that has done well for you in the past.
-The idiom “don’t put all your eggs in one basket” is very apt here.
+The idiom “don’t put all your eggs in one basket” reflects one of the classic investment strategies: Diversification.

 If you invest too heavily in one thing such as a single company’s stock, your risks of losing everything or suffering great financial loss rise.
 Make sure you balance out your portfolio with some lower risk products that can cushion the blow of any losses.